qemu/qemu/docs/devel/writing-monitor-commands.rst

 command "x-query-registers".
 This returns a formatted dump of the architecture specific CPU state.
 The way the data is formatted varies across QEMU targets, is liable to change over time, and is only intended to be consumed as an opaque string by machines.
+Refer to the `Writing a debugging aid returning unstructured text`_ section for an illustration.

 User Defined Types
 ~~~~~~~~~~~~~~~~~~